We just can’t do school…

 My Role

-• Map triggers and patterns behind school can’t
+• Understand the why behind school can’t

-• Reduce anxiety, overwhelm, and fight-or-flight responses
+• Reduce anxiety and overwhelm

 • Support emotional regulation and co-regulation